-Tone Control
+Bass and Treble Tone Control

-The tone controls affect the BASS and TREBLE frequency bands.
-Each is controlled by a slider control with a detent at the mid position.
-Moving a control up or down increases or decreases amplification of the band.
+The tone controls consist of 2 separate bands.
+The bass band is on the left, and the treble band is on the right.
+Each band is adjusted by a slider control with a detent at the mid-position.
+Moving the control up or down increases or decreases amplification of that band.
 The mid position provides a balanced output.